aritrabasu104/OAuth-with-SSL-dockerized/README.md

 #### Configurations :
 1. aws credentials and region
 2. Facebook app Id and app secret for OAuth(Need to substitute these values in $Project/MyApp/src/main/resources/application.yml)

+#### Code assumptions :
+Match names are unique and multiple match instances of the same type will have unique name.

+"Final commit ID" :0e866a9